 The mobility aids that we have mentioned before come in models that are collapsible and make traveling easier.
 Airlines have some requirements based on battery size for motorized aids, but most lightweight, foldable models are permitted to be stored on board.
 Still, it is wise to call the airline with the specifications of your device to ensure that it will be allowed onboard or will be checked.

 With the advancement in technology and the continued movement to increase accessibility of all public buildings and areas, the possibilities for travel destinations are constantly increasing.
 In the state of Tennessee alone there are many tourist attractions that have access for those with mobility needs.
 It is a big world and it can take hours of research to find the right place to vacation that will be able to accommodate your needs.
 Thankfully, there are resources available for that as well.
 Curb Free is just one such blog where Cory Lee documents his travels and experiences as a wheelchair user and reports back on the highs and lows of each location.
 If you are in the mood for something warmer and sunnier, here is a list of the 25 most wheelchair friendly beaches across the world as compiled by Cory.
-Many of the beaches have specially designed wheelchairs for rent that will allow the user to travel across the sand and into the surf.
+Many of the beaches have specially designed wheelchairs for rent or mats that will allow the user to travel across the sand and into the surf.

 If sand and sun isn’t your idea of relaxing, you may want to consider the National Parks.
 Maps and information on accessibility can be found on each park’s website, but to help you narrow down the search, here is a list of the 7 best National Parks for wheelchair users.
 Individuals with disabilities extending beyond mobility can find a list of the most accessible National Parks in the United States, including those with tactile displays, here.
 Or you can throw caution to the wind and book a mobility accessible trip to Machu Picchu!